JannikHv/gydl/README.md

 # News!

-Gydl is currently receiving a new design along with a rewrite to C. It will keep the dialog'ish style.
+Gydl is receiving a rewrite to C. When it's stable, the work on a new design starting.

 Thanks for your patience.